andrewhead/StackSkim/notes/eval/eval60.md

     SELECT name FROM package WHERE code_count = 2 ORDER BY RANDOM() LIMIT 50;

-I store the results in a file named `random_packages.txt` I write a utility, `view_readmes.py` that opens up the Markdown for each package's README with the utility `grip`.
+I store the results in a file named `random_packages.txt` I write a utility, `view_readmes.py` that opens up the HTML for each package's README and highlights code blocks (`pre` preformatted blocks).
 To run it use the command:

     ./view_readmes.py random_packages.txt